Karrfis/RoboKarrfis/README.md

 # RoboKarrfis
 Discord Bot written in JS
-Personal Project, nothing to do with the Uni Work being uploade don here
+Personal Project,

-Certain commands will not work without certain files, these files are  copyrighted by owner and are not distributed with this program on thier own personal request
+Certain commands will not work without certain files, these files are copyrighted by owner and are not distributed with this code on thier own personal request

 Bot was Created for a friends personal discord, most of the stuff in here is extremly experimental or tailored for thier discord server itself and will not be useful outside of the server